Student Payments and Reporting

 In general, if an individual is subject to the control or direction of another merely to accomplish a result, but not as to the details and means of accomplishing the result, he is an independent contractor.
 That is, the entity requesting the service has the right to tell an independent contractor what to do, but not how to do it.

-Postdoctoral Fellow: A person who has received a doctoral degree and is pursuing additional training in research.
+A person who has received a doctoral degree and is pursuingtraining in research.

 Travel reimbursements can be either school related or business related, depending on the purpose of the event and the student’s participation in the event.

-• If the students provide services that primarily benefit NCA&TSU, the expenses are business related.
+• If the students provide services that primarily benefit N.C.
+A&T, the expenses are business related.
 Related services include submittal and/or presentation of a research paper, participation in round table discussions, or sharing knowledge or technology by other means.

-Example: A student travels to attend an academic conference, and presents her research paper on behalf of the University.
+Example 1: A student travels to attend an academic conference, and presents her research paper on behalf of the University.
 As her contribution to the conference is affiliated with the University, she is providing services that primarily benefit the University.
-Therefore, the expenses are business related.
+Therefore, the expenses are business-related.

-Example 1: A student travels to attend a workshop for educational purposes related to his own study.
+Example 2: A student travels to attend a workshop for educational purposes related to his own study.
 The student does not provide any service or contribute to the workshop on behalf of the University.
-Therefore, his travel expenses are school related.
+Therefore, his travel expenses are school-related.

 Activity - Grade Papers